broepke/snowflake-to-sqlite/README.md

 The script will:
 1. Connect to your Snowflake instance
-2. Create a local SQLite database (`deadpool.db`)
+2. Create a local SQLite database (`jaffle_shop.db`)
 3. Transfer the configured tables
 4. Handle data type conversions automatically

 ## Output

-The script creates a SQLite database file named `deadpool.db` in the same directory.
+The script creates a SQLite database file named `jaffle_shop.db` in the same directory.
 This database will contain all the transferred tables with their data and appropriate schema mappings.

 ## Data Type Mappings